PsiQ/qref/docs/library/userguide.md

 program = load_some_program()

-# This will raise if data is not valid
 verification_output = verify_topology(program)

-if verification_output == False:
+if not verification_output:
-    for problem in verification_output.problems:
+    print("Program topology is incorrect, due to the following issues:") for problem in verification_output.problems:
         print(problem)